Low appraisals and condo associations can trip up mortgages

 If the appraisal falls short of the loan amount, you might have to come up with a larger down payment or renegotiate the sale price before the lender will lend you the money at all.
 Say you intend to borrow $97,000 to buy a $100,000 house.
 But the appraiser says the house is worth $95,000.
 The lender isn't going to give you a $97,000 loan for a house that's worth $95,000.

-Condominium or townhouse
+Condominium or town house

-When you buy a condominium or townhouse, as opposed to a single-family detached home, you generally receive exclusive ownership of the interior space of your unit and joint ownership of the common areas (walls, grounds, fences, facilities) with the other owners in the complex.
-In the case of a townhouse, you might also own a back yard and garage.
+When you buy a condominium or town house, as opposed to a single-family detached home, you generally receive exclusive ownership of the interior space of your unit and joint ownership of the common areas (walls, grounds, fences, facilities) with the other owners in the complex.
+In the case of a town house, you might also own a backyard and garage.